chinapedia/wikipedia.abstract.en/Page/Comet_Hale–Bopp.md

 Legacy

-STS-83_Comet_Hale_Bopp.png during STS-83.]]
-ESO-Comet_Hale-Bopp-Phot-07a-01-hires.jpg]]Its lengthy period of visibility and extensive coverage in the media meant that Hale–Bopp was probably the most-observed comet in history, making a far greater impact on the general public than the return of Halley's Comet in 1986, and certainly seen by a greater number of people than witnessed any of Halley's previous appearances.
+during STS-83.]] ]]Its lengthy period of visibility and extensive coverage in the media meant that Hale–Bopp was probably the most-observed comet in history, making a far greater impact on the general public than the return of Halley's Comet in 1986, and certainly seen by a greater number of people than witnessed any of Halley's previous appearances.
 For instance, 69% of Americans had seen Hale–Bopp by April 9, 1997.[77]

 Hale–Bopp was a record-breaking comet—the farthest comet from the Sun discovered by amateurs,[78] with the largest well-measured cometary nucleus known after 95P/Chiron,[79] and it was visible to the naked eye for twice as long as the previous record-holder.[80]
 It was also brighter than magnitude 0 for eight weeks, longer than any other recorded comet.[81]